-- The whole range of food on offer to patients throughout the day must meet Food for Life Served Here standards. - " Special dietary meals can be excluded but it must be clearly communicated that the award does not apply to these. - " Breakfast menus can be exempt from the 75% freshly prepared requirement but all ingredients used must meet relevant standards (such as using meat which satisfies UK welfare standards).
+- " The whole range of food on offer to patients throughout the day must meet Food for Life Served Here standards. - " Special dietary meals can be excluded but it must be clearly communicated that the certification does not apply to these. - used must meet relevant standards (such as using meat which satisfies UK welfare standards).